With the markets in a

 Romania followed up with a €3.3 billion dual-tranche bond that gathered investor interest topping €12.4 billion – a record for Romania – in May against a background of persistently volatile markets.
 Meanwhile, Abu Dhabi’s €3 billion triple-tranche transaction was the first in emerging markets sovereign space in the last five years to price a benchmark tap with a negative new issue premium, meaning it was priced more favourably than the country’s outstanding debt.
 At a staggering $20 billion+, it was the largest order book seen for a tap deal in this segment in the last five years.

-BNP Paribas’ CEEMEA DCM and Syndicate team has played a pivotal role in the region’s capital markets recovery after the Covid-19 – providing critical advisory, finding pockets of liquidity – above all, embedding trust among issuers and investors alike.
+Spotlight on BNP Paribas CEEMEA DCM: the team BNP Paribas’ CEEMEA DCM and Syndicate team has played a pivotal role in the region’s capital markets recovery after the Covid-19 – providing critical advisory, finding pockets of liquidity – above all, embedding trust among issuers and investors alike.
 This follows its doubling of market share in 2019, its eight-strong team ranking fourth for bond issue volume, according to Dealogic.
+The team, headed by Alexis Taffin de Tilques, comprises professionals from Cyprus, France, Pakistan, Russia, the UK and Ukraine, which Alexis believes positions it well to serve the diverse cultures, regions and nationalities of the issuers it covers. |

 [1] Summary of key CEEMEA transactions 2020 for more details.